virtool/virtool/doc/code/server/database.rst

 In Virtool, most database documents are available to the user in two ways.

-A complete list of extant documents that are maintained in IndexedDB on the client side.
+A complete set of documents is maintained in IndexedDB on the client side using LokiJS.
 All changes to the server database registered on the server are sent to connected client so they can keep their information update-to-date.
 The documents maintained on the client are not complete.
 To maintain speed of communication and keep client storage requirements reasonable, the documents are pared down to *minimal documents* that contain only essential information.

-A client user may want to retrieve the entire document for a minimal document they have in their local collection. typically an :ref:`exposed method <exposed-methods>` called detail is used to return the entire document to a client on request.
+The :ref:`exposed method <exposed-methods>` called detail for each collection is used to return the entire document to a client on request.

 Syncing
 -------

 The process for maintaining matching document sets between the server and clients is called *syncing*.
-It is performed by the :class:`virtool.database.Collection` method :meth:`~virtool.database.Collection.sync`.
-The manifest of document ids and versions is passed to :meth:`.Collection.prepare_sync` which calculates a list of updates that should be applied by the client and a list of documents that should be removed by the client.
-The actual syncing is performed by the :class:`virtool.database.Collection` method :meth:`~virtool.database.Collection.sync`.
+Manifests of document ids and versions for each client-side collection are sent to the server.
+These are passed to :meth:`.Collection.prepare_sync` which calculates a list of updates that should be applied by the client and a list of documents that should be removed by the client.
+The actual syncing is performed by the :meth:`.Collection.sync`.

-Any new document or update that is passed to the client is a minimal document.
-Several measures are used to generate minimal documents.
-To understand how this works, consider that the Pymongo :meth:`~pymongo.collection.Collection.find` method and Mongo `find` operations in general have the following form:

 Sync is passed a manifest of documents possessed by the client.
 The manifest is a :class:`dict` of document versions keyed by their ids.
 Sync can do four different things for each document considered: